NC Urban & Community Forestry Grant Program

 As part of the 2010 North Carolina Forest Action Plan the following goal and objectives were established as the focus of the NC Urban and Community Forestry Program.
 Grant projects should be developed to follow one or more of these four objectives.

-Enhance the benefits and sustainable management of urban forests.
+Goal: Enhance the benefits and sustainable management of urban forests.

 - Reduce the impacts of land-use change and urbanization on forested landscapes in and around urban areas.

 - Facilitate strategic planting and maintenance of community trees for public benefits.

 - Assist communities with establishing and managing their urban forests.

 - Encourage policies and guidelines that sustain urban and community forests for the public’s benefit.

 Grants are awarded on an annual basis through the USDA Forest Service and are administered by the NC Forest Service U&CF Program.